leemunroe/blog/_drafts/email-notes.markdown

 ### Reputation and score

 Your emails have a reputation and score associated with them.
-This affects how ISPs (Internet Service Providers, also known as mailbox providers) deal with your email, whether they accept it or not, and whether they put it in your inbox or straight to spam.
+This affects how ISPs (Internet Service Providers, also known as mailbox providers) deal with your email, **whether they accept it or reject it, and whether they put it in your inbox or straight to spam**.

 Things that contribute: